L3MON4D3/LuaSnip/DOC.md

   * filter files from some specific source/path
   * more aggressively shorten paths using symbolic names, e.g.
   	`"$FRIENDLY_SNIPPETS"`
+* `edit`: `fn(file:string)` This function is supposed to open the file for editing.
+The default is a simple `vim.cmd("edit " .. file)` (replace the current buffer), but one could open the file in a split, a tab, or a floating window, for example.

 One comfortable way to call this function is registering it as a command:
 ```vim